seungwonlee003/distributed-key-value-store-test/README.md

 # Distributed Key-value Store:
-This is a fully functional, linearizable distributed key-value store using the Raft consensus algorithm.
+This is a fully functional, linearizable distributed key-value store implemented using the Raft consensus algorithm.

 The store is built in Java using Spring.
-Persistent states and logs are stored on disk with append-only, file-backed logs, while the state machine is persisted using an embedded H2 database.
+Persistent states and logs are stored on disk using append-only, file-backed logs, while the state machine is persisted with an embedded H2 database.
 Internal RPCs and client interactions are handled via RESTful HTTP APIs.

-refer to github wiki page for more details on the project: https://github.com/seungwonlee003/distributed-key-value-store/wiki.
+Refer to the GitHub Wiki for more details on the project.

-refer to the article: "Why Distributed Systems Are Hard: Lessons Learned from Building a Raft-Based Distributed Key-Value Store"
+Refer to the article: "Why Distributed Systems Are Hard: Lessons Learned from Building a Raft-Based Distributed Key-Value Store."
 ## Usage:

 discuss how to use this database: